Budweiser maker InBev prices IPO to raise US$5b | Malay Mail

-HONG KONG, Sept 24 — Anheuser-Busch InBev, the world’s biggest brewer and maker of Budweiser, today priced the Hong Kong initial public offering for its Asia unit at the lower end of its market range, raising US$5 billion (RM20.9 billion).
+HONG KONG, Sept 26 — Anheuser-Busch InBev, the world’s biggest brewer and maker of Budweiser, on Tuesday priced the Hong Kong initial public offering for its Asia unit at the lower end of its market range, raising US$5 billion (RM21 billion).

 While the figure is half as much as InBev had hoped to raise for Budweiser Brewing Company APAC Ltd when it first floated the plan in July, it still represents the world’s second-biggest IPO this year.